We are here for families.

 Children and Family Rights and Responsibilities

-Families are important members of the health care team at Canuck Place Children’s Hospice.
-At CPCH we are committed to providing care that addresses the child and their family’s unique and changing needs throughout the progression of the illness and afterwards.
+We are here for families.
+Canuck Place is committed to providing care that addresses the child and their family’s unique and changing needs throughout the progression of the illness and afterwards.

 Decisions around care are always made in the best interest of the child.
 If there is a difference of opinion based on clinical assessment, there will be further discussion together with the healthcare team about the next steps.